 Benefit #1: No Taxes

 As a nonprofit corporation, your organization is eligible for state and federal exemptions from corporate income taxes plus certain other taxes.
-Federal corporate tax rates can run as high as 34% while state corporate taxes can take a bite as well.
-If you expect to earn substantial amounts of money from your services, exhibits, product sales, or performances, you'll likely want to seek an exemption.
-A tax-exempt nonprofit will also save on local taxes such as levied by your state, and county.
+Federal corporate tax rates can be very high while state corporate taxes can take a bite as well.
+If you expect to earn substantial amounts of money from your mission-related services, exhibits, product sales, or performances, you'll likely want to seek an exemption.
+A tax-exempt nonprofit will also save on local taxes such as levied by your state and county.

 Benefit #2: Ability To Receive Public And Private Donations

-As a 501(c)(3) nonprofit corporation you will be able to receive grants and donations.
-Tax-exempt government foundations such as the National Endowment for the Arts or Humanities and private foundations such as the United Way or the Ford Foundation are required to give funds only to 501(c)(3) organizations.
+Once incorporated, most charities go on to apply for nonprofit designation from the IRS.
+As a 501(c)(3) nonprofit you will be able to receive grants and donations.
+In general, foundations are required to give funds only to 501(c)(3) organizations.

 Benefit #3: Protection From Personal Liability